soundpress/RulesOfNYC/docs/c47/index.rst

       (C) That the household is not maintaining an alternative residence.

-   (4) The household fails to grant access to the assisted unit for an HQS inspection pursuant to section 9-09 of this chapter.
+   (4) The household fails to grant access to the assisted unit for an HQS inspection pursuant to 68 RCNY §9-09.

    (5) The household is responsible for an HQS failure related to the performance requirements and acceptability criteria set forth in Section 982.401 of Title 24 of the Code of Federal Regulations and the household fails to remedy the HQS failure within the period specified by HRA.
 Such HQS failure may result from actions or inactions that include but are not limited to the household's failure to pay for any utilities for which the household is responsible for payment, or damage to the dwelling unit or premises beyond ordinary wear and tear caused by any member or guest of the household.

    (6) The household fails to comply with program obligations.

-   (7) The rental assistance amount calculated pursuant to subdivision (c) of section 9-08 of this chapter has been zero for six months.
+   (7) The rental assistance amount calculated pursuant to subdivision (c) of 68 RCNY §9-08 has been zero for six months.

 (Added City Record 11/30/2015, eff.
 12/30/2015)